Gitanas Nausėda

-Gitanas Nausėda (/gɪˈtɑːnəs naʊˈsɛdə/; /lt/; born 19 May 1964) is a Lithuanian politician, economist, and banker who is serving as the ninth and incumbent president of Lithuania since 2019.
+Gitanas Nausėda (/gɪˈtɑːnəs naʊˈsɛdə/; /lt/; born 19 May 1964) is a Lithuanian politician, economist, banker, and diplomat who is serving as the ninth and incumbent president of Lithuania since 2019.
 Born in Klaipėda, Nausėda graduated from Vilnius University with an economics degree in 1987.
 He was director of monetary policy at the Bank of Lithuania from 1996 to 2000 and chief economist to the chairman of SEB bankas from 2008 to 2018.

 Nausėda entered politics in 2019, running as an independent candidate in the 2019 Lithuanian presidential election.
 In the second round of the election, he defeated the independent (but Homeland Union-endorsed) Ingrida Šimonytė, with 66% of the vote.
 His success has been attributed to his moderate, "catch-all" profile.
 As president, Nausėda oversaw Lithuania's response to the 2020–2021 Belarusian protests and the Russian invasion of Ukraine.
 He has had a difficult relationship with the Šimonytė Cabinet, including proposals of impeachment and several political scandals.

 On 7 December 2023, Nausėda announced his decision to run for re-election in the 2024 Lithuanian presidential election and was re-elected for a second term on 26 May 2024.

 Early life and education

 Nausėda was born on 19 May 1964 in the port city Klaipėda on the Baltic coast.
 He started his secondary studies at the Klaipėda 5th Secondary School and also attended the Klaipėda Music School where he sang in the boys' choir "Gintarėlis".

-After secondary school he moved to Vilnius where he studied Industrial Economics from 1982 to 1987 at Vilnius University, he continued his studies as a post-graduate student of Economics from 1987 until 1989.
-While at university Nausėda registered to join the Communist Party of the Soviet Union (CPSU) in 1988 at the age of 24.
-From 1987 to 2004 he hosted occasional economics lecturers at the University.
+After secondary school he moved to Vilnius where he studied Industrial Economics from 1982 to 1987 at Vilnius University.
+Afterwards, he continued his studies as a post-graduate student of Economics from 1987 until 1989.
+As a student, Nausėda registered to join the Communist Party of the Soviet Union (CPSU) in 1988 at the age of 24.
+From 1987 to 2004 he occasionally lectured on economic topics at the university.

-From 1990 to 1992 he did a practice at the University of Mannheim in Germany under the DAAD scholarship.
+From 1990 to 1992, he participated in an academic exchange program at the University of Mannheim in Germany under the DAAD scholarship.

 He defended his PhD thesis "Income Policy Under Inflation and Stagflation" in 1993.
 Upon returning to Lithuania, he worked for the Lithuanian Competition Council as Head of the Financial Markets Department until 1994.
 Since 2009 he has been an associate professor at Vilnius University Business School.